SergioRAgostinho/cvxpnpl/README.md

 ### SDP Solver, BLAS and LAPACK

-cvxpnpl makes use of [cvxpy](https://www.cvxpy.org/) as its opaque convex solver.
-However, cvxpy is only an abstraction layer and invokes [SCS](https://github.com/cvxgrp/scs) to obtain a solution to the underlying SDP problem.
+cvxpnpl makes use of [SCS](https://github.com/cvxgrp/scs) to obtain a solution to the underlying SDP problem.
 SCS requires BLAS and LAPACK which can be painful to set up for Windows users.
-With that in mind, I **really recommend that you install cvxpy through their anaconda channel**, as it will abstract away all of this dependency setup.
+As of version 2.0.0, SCS is permanently linking with LAPACK and BLAS and it is possible that the process is now easier for Windows users as well.

 ## Examples